DHTMLX/docs-suite/docs/form/api/checkbox/checkbox_getvalue_method.md

 var state = form.getItem("checkbox").getValue(); // -> true/false
 ~~~

-- If the **value** property is defined, the method returns string value.
+- If the **value** property is defined, the method returns a string value.
 In addition, if the **checked** option is set to *true*, the method returns the value of a control, otherwise - returns an empty string (""):

 ~~~js
 var form = new dhx.Form("form_container", {